CAOR-MINES-ParisTech/colibri-vr/docs/core-components/camera-model.md

 Any real camera can be used to capture the input photographs, so long as the external tools used during processing are able to effectively estimate camera parameters and undistort the images.

-Our recommendation is to perform these steps via COLMAP, which provides a thorough [list of camera models to choose from](https://colmap.github.io/cameras.html), and should thus be able to handle image sets captured by most types of cameras. $TEMP-PROJECT$'s interface enables launching COLMAP's methods from within Unity.
+Our recommendation is to perform these steps via COLMAP, which provides a thorough [list of camera models to choose from](https://colmap.github.io/cameras.html), and should thus be able to handle image sets captured by most types of cameras.
+COLIBRI VR's interface enables launching COLMAP's methods from within Unity.

 Note that we do require the images to be undistorted for rendering, and therefore do not include any radial distortion parameter in the camera model.

 ### How is the camera model related to Unity's built-in Camera component?

-$TEMP-PROJECT$'s camera model and Unity's `Camera` component do not have the same role: the `Camera` component's goal is to render to a display, whereas our camera model is simply used to store a set of parameters.
+COLIBRI VR's camera model and Unity's `Camera` component do not have the same role: the `Camera` component's goal is to render to a display, whereas our camera model is simply used to store a set of parameters.

-Nonetheless, we did implement methods to transfer a $TEMP-PROJECT$ camera model's parameters to and from a Unity `Camera`.
-This is useful for example when using the [Acquisition](https://dinechingreg.github.io/temp-project/core-components/acquisition) tool to capture images from synthetic scenes.
+Nonetheless, we did implement methods to transfer a COLIBRI VR camera model's parameters to and from a Unity `Camera`.
+This is useful for example when using the [Acquisition](https://caor-mines-paristech.github.io/colibri-vr/core-components/acquisition) tool to capture images from synthetic scenes.